For Grant Applicant

 What kind of grant?

-In the fields of science and culture, the Foundation awards individual working grants with a duration of 12 or 6 months and an amount of €26,000 or €13,000.
+The Foundation awards individual working grants with a duration of 12 or 6 months and an amount of €26,000 or €13,000.
 Collectives can apply for a project grant of max. €35,000.
 Only private individuals and collectives can apply for a grant.

 The Kordelin Foundation does not award grants to working groups.
 By working group, we mean a group of private individuals that has been created for a specific purpose.